 More companies are seeing the value of Chat software over endless email threads, lost conversations, and missing files.
 In fact, data from a Smarp report found employees tend to use 25% of their day checking emails.

 With so much going on, it's also a challenge for companies to manage their internal communications with company announcements, updates, and other important information that tends to get lost in email.

 Software like Teamwork's Chat helps teams communicate faster and more efficiently with a central hub to share ideas and get feedback from your team.
 Chat helps teams reach a consensus and make better decisions faster by connecting them to appropriate channels and groups.

 A McKinsey and Company report found employees are more 25% more productive when they are connected and empowered to work.
 Give your employees the tools they need to succeed.

-Implementing an internal chat software that works seamlessly with your project management tools is a great way to keep collaboration alive and teams more productive.
+Implementing an internal chat software that works seamlessly with your team management tools is a great way to keep collaboration alive and teams more productive.